 Is Windows 10 Still a Privacy Nightmare?

 I think the answer to that question very much depends on who you ask.
-This writer expressed some serious concerns when Windows 10 was released.
+This writer expressed some serious concerns about Windows 10 security issues when the latest version was released.
 The language surrounding some of the seemingly invasive settings felt purposefully vague; Microsoft did little to allay the fears expressed by concerned users.
-Even with detailed (but not technical) explanations into the telemetry system, some Windows 10 users are understandably unhappy with their data being used to better services for their fellow users.

-But by gathering information on users by default, by logging keystrokes, by building profiles, by assuming we’d like to be part of a peer-to-peer system, and simply by removing direct user control from some operating system elements, Microsoft has regressed toward accommodating uniformed consumers while eroding customer trust.
+But by gathering information on users by default, by building profiles, by assuming we’d like to be part of a peer-to-peer system, and simply by removing direct user control from some operating system elements, Microsoft has regressed toward accommodating the broad spectrum of Windows 10 users while eroding customer trust.